alllexxx1/task-manager/README.md

 # at this point create a '.env' file and set up
 # configuration variables (example below)

+$ make migrate
 $ make dev # start the app locally
 $ make start # command to launch the app on a production server

-# for more useful shorcut commands check out the Makefile
+# for more useful shortcut commands check out the Makefile
 ```
 #### .env file example
 ```